-When your healthcare professional says it is appropriate, you may resume your normal activities.
+When your stoma care nurse says it is appropriate, you may resume your normal activities.
 A urostomy should not prevent you from exercising or being physically active.
 Other than extremely rough contact sports or very heavy lifting, you should be able to enjoy the same type of physical activities you enjoyed before your surgery.

-People with urostomies are able to swim, water ski or snow ski, play golf, tennis, volleyball, softball, hike, sail, or jog just as they did before their surgery.
+People with urostomies are able to swim, water ski or snow ski, play golf, tennis, football, volleyball, hike, sail, or jog just as they did before their surgery.
 Please be aware that heat and moisture can reduce the wear time of the pouching system.
 During warm months, and after activity, you should watch how your skin barrier performs.
-Also, you may want to add additional tape or barrier extenders to the edges of your skin barrier before swimming.

-- Empty your pouch before swimming - You may add tape or barrier extenders to the edges of your skin barrier before swimming - You may need to change your pouch more often if you wear it in a hot tub or sauna
+- Make sure you wear a pouch when swimming and ensure it is emptied before.
+Empty your pouch before swimming. - You may need to change your pouch more often if you wear it in a hot tub or sauna.